joannalee56/floracycle/README.md

 ## <a name="developer"></a>Developer Info

 Floracycle was created with love by Joanna Lee.
+Joanna is a software engineer in the Bay Area, and you can find her on [LinkedIn](https://www.linkedin.com/in/joanna-e-lee/).